Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

 On the other hand, by allowing $X$ to be infinite, we obtain many other examples of groups with hyperbolically embedded subgroups.
 A rich source of such examples is provided by groups acting on hyperbolic spaces.
 More precisely, we introduce the following.

 \begin{defn} Let $G$ be a group acting on a space $S$.
-Given an element $s\in S$ and a subset $H\le G$, we define the {\it $H$-orbit } of $s$ by
+Given an element $s\in S$ and a subset $H\subseteq G$, we define the {\it $H$-orbit } of $s$ by

-We say that (the collection of cosets of) a subgroups $H\le G$ is {\it geometrically separated} if for every $\e >0$ and every $s\in S$, there exists $R>0$ such that the following holds.
+We say that (the collection of cosets of) a subgroup $H\le G$ is {\it geometrically separated} if for every $\e >0$ and every $s\in S$, there exists $R>0$ such that the following holds.
 Suppose that for some $g\in G$ we have